lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 host path.
 Please note that it's not available to access directly in your local environment.
 Users need to contact the administrator to get the image file.

+.. _session-commit:

 If you want to commit ongoing session to image, check the checkbox of ``Convert Session to Image`` in the dialog and fill out the session name.
 The session name must be 4 to 32 characters, containing alphanumeric letters or hyphen(``-``) or underscore(``_``) only.
 After filling out session name in the input field, click the ``PUSH SESSION TO CUSTOMIZED IMAGE`` button.
+The customized image created in this way can be used in future session creations.

 .. image:: push_session_to_customized_image.png
    :width: 350